 My dislike of iTunes reached new heights when I first synced my iPad.
 Prior to updating the content of the iPad, the existing data get backed up by iTunes.
 The very first time that took just a few seconds.
-After a couple of days it took half an hour.
+After a couple of days, it took half an hour.
 You can cancel the backup process by clicking the close button.
 I started doing that routinely, figuring out that an iTunes update to fix this issue would be released pretty soon.
-After all there are dozens of discussions on the web about this very problem which occurs with the iPhone and iPod Touch as well.
+After all, there are dozens of discussions on the web about this very problem that occurs with the iPhone and iPod Touch as well.

 Things changed when Apple released iOS 3.2.2.
 It fixes a pretty bad security leak in the PDF engine.
 Since reading PDF files is one of my main iPad activities, upgrading seemed the prudent thing to do.
-Unfortunately the upgrader insists on first updating the back-up.
+Unfortunately, the upgrader insists on first updating the backup.
 Since I hadn’t done that in a while, the process was excruciatingly slow.
 I lost my patience after about two hours.
 After a bit of googling I tried all the tricks posted in various forum threads:

 - Make sure you are running the latest release of iTunes.
 That is version 9.2 at this point in time.

 - Restart the iPad by pressing down the sleep button until a red slider appears to shut down the system.